Financial Aid Checklist

 • Check with your state grant agency to determine if there are any applications you need to complete.

-• For Pennsylvania residents, the PHEAA state grant consideration deadline is August 1.
+• For Pennsylvania residents, the PHEAA state grant consideration deadline is August 1st.

 • Research and begin to submit applications for scholarships.
 You may also want to use scholarship search engines to locate private scholarships.

-• If you have not done so already, complete the FAFSAby March 1 for maximum aid consideration.
+• If you have not done so already, complete the FAFSA by March 1 for maximum aid consideration.

-• Get organized—keep all of your important student aid documents in one folder.
+• Get organized: Keep all of your important student aid documents in one folder.
 Include copies of all application materials, tax information, and letters you receive.
 Review financing strategies.

 • If your financial aid application is selected for verification, don’t panic.
 The federal government selects approximately 30% of FAFSAs for verification.